 Picking a name that gets a lot of Google searches is also a great idea.
 Sign up for Adwords and type in some ideas to get an idea of how often your title is searched for.

-Then you can do a search to see if the title you want is available.
+Do a search to see if the title you want is available.

 Purchasing your domain name will cost around $10 per year, depending on where you buy it from and if you can find a sale.
 Always be sure to check for coupon codes before you buy!